Design Principles for Sequence Models via Coefficient Dynamics

-Although Lemma \ref{lem:zero-level-set} only considers zero-level sets, large near-zero level sets $\{x \mid -\epsilon \leq \phi(x) \leq \epsilon \}$ with small $\epsilon > 0$, provide effective input selectivity in practice.
-Intuitively, the proof follows from the fact that for an interval $\mathcal{Z}$, we can construct a set of linear combinations $\mathcal{T}_z = \{(T_q, T_{h,i}) \mid q_i^\top h_{i,j} = z \}$ that achieves $z$ for each $z \in \mathcal{Z}$.
-A larger set $\mathcal{Z}$ then implies that $\mathcal{T}$ is constructed from more subsets $\mathcal{T}_z$.
 Hence, when the zero-level set $\mathcal{Z}$ has large measure in $\mathbb R$ ($|\mathcal Z|\gg0$), many linear transformations $(T_q,T_{h,i})$ can achieve $\alpha_{i,j}=0$, enabling robust input selectivity.
 While our analysis establishes the existence of these beneficial configurations, determining whether gradient descent actually converges to any transformation in $\mathcal T$, requires a deeper analysis of specific optimization dynamics, loss functions, and architectures.
 However, as argued in \citet{Goodfellow-et-al-2016}, the abundance of high-dimensional parameter configurations, yielding a desired behavior, increases the likelihood that gradient descent will converge to such parameters during training.

 \begin{example}[Standard nonlinear readout maps] The dominant choice for readout map $\phi(\cdot)$ is the exponential function $\exp(\cdot)$ (as in softmax attention), which is a positive monotonic non-decreasing function that is close to zero on the negative domain, i.e., $\phi(x) \to 0$ for $x < 0$.
 In this case, $\alpha_{i,j} \approx 0$ can be achieved by $q_i^\top h_{i,j} < 0$, which happens if the angle between the two vectors $q_i, h_{i,j}$ lies in $[\frac{\pi}{2}+n\pi,\frac{3\pi}{2}+n\pi]$ for any $n\in\mathbb Z^+$.
 This results in a large set $\mathcal T$, since many combinations of $q_i, h_{i,j}$ will lead to coefficients being approximately zero. \end{example}